pranav278/Simple_Devops_Project/Automate.md

-## Automate Build and Deployment on docker Container
+## Step 8: Automate Build and Deployment on docker Container

 * Make the Changes in Jenkins ( so it will creat imange and Container Automatically ) To add these steps as post-build actions in a Jenkins job, you can follow these steps: